 If you’re sharing a particular page, that has a Page Description, then you would edit the text within the Page Settings.

 (Keep reading, don’t miss the final step!)

+Now, let’s change the website preview on Facebook for WordPress users.
 One of the easiest ways to update the title, photo, or description within WordPress is to use the Yoast SEO plug-in.
 This plug-in will make it easy to customize these items on each page.
 (Alternatively, some people use the Facebook Thumb Fixer plug-in.)

 If you are using Yoast:

 - SEO > Titles & Metas > Homepage.
 Here, you can change the home page title and description.

 - SEO > Social > Facebook.
 Here, you can specify an image URL for the front page.
 You can also change the title and description info.

 Important: Once you make changes to any of the above areas, you’ll need to put your link through the Facebook Debugger Tool.
 This tool will flush the cache and tell Facebook your new info.

 - Type in your link, and click Debug.